Routex Extensions

 suitable.

-callback is to flatten the structure of
+One responsibility of the transform/3 callback is to flatten the structure of

 attributes they use for each route they receive, so other extensions can use